JonathanSeah/FYP-AI-Assisted-Pen-Testing/README.md

   restriction on what the AI *can* run, quite the opposite: there's nothing stopping it from running anything, with full root privileges.
 The confirmation dialog is the only gate.

-## Security notes (for the project write-up)

-- The renderer process has **no direct Node.js access** — it only talks to the main process through a narrow `contextBridge` API in `preload.js` (context isolation + no node integration).
-- **Every SSH session logs in as root, with no other option.** There's no lower-privilege account to fall back on, so any command the AI is allowed to run already has full control of the machine — the confirmation dialog is the entire safety boundary.
-Worth calling out explicitly in a write-up as a deliberate (and riskier) design choice versus a non-root account.
-- **There is no command whitelist for SSH.** The AI can request literally any shell command on the connected machine.
-The only safety gate is the mandatory, non-optional on-screen confirmation dialog shown before each command runs — there's no setting to turn this off (unlike the old whitelist toggle).
-Treat this like giving a (careful, but occasionally wrong) intern shell access to that box.
-- **Credentials are stored in plaintext** in `config.json`, including the SSH password and the sudo password if you set one — the same way the OpenRouter API key already was.
-This is a known limitation worth calling out in a write-up; a production version should use the OS keychain (e.g. via `keytar`/`safeStorage`) instead.
-- The sudo password is only ever auto-typed in response to a literal `[sudo] password for <user>:` prompt from the remote shell — it is not sent anywhere else, and it isn't shown in the SSH Terminal (the remote shell disables local echo for password prompts).
-- SSH commands run through a single persistent interactive shell/PTY channel per connection; the app matches command completion with a random one-time marker string rather than parsing shell prompts.
-See "SSH Console limitations" above for what this means in practice (timeouts, no true backgrounding, no interactive-input support, etc.).
-- **Prompt-injection caveat**: the `open_webpage` tool fetches arbitrary external HTML, and the AI also has SSH command execution.
-If the AI is asked to fetch a page and that page's content tries to instruct the AI to run something, the confirmation dialog is your last line of defense — always read the exact command shown before clicking Allow, especially if a command follows shortly after a web fetch in the chat.
-- The `open_webpage` tool and the in-app browser's "View Source" both block requests to localhost and private/link-local IP ranges (basic SSRF guard).
-  This only checks IP-literal/loopback patterns, not DNS-resolved private addresses — worth noting as a limitation if asked.

 ## Project structure